What has been done on awareness and participation

 , the COP-MOP in decision BS-II/13

 , encouraged countries to develop and implement national programmes, to make effective use of the media and to leverage opportunities for cooperation in the promotion of public awareness, education and participation concerning the safe transfer, handling and use of LMOs.
 The COP-MOP urged Parties, other Governments and international bodies to support subregional and regional initiatives and share, through the BCH, information, awareness materials and case studies about their ongoing initiatives.
-This issue will be considered again at MOP 5.
+The COP-MOP decided to considered this issue again at MOP 5.

 At its fourth meeting

 , the COP-MOP considered an interim report on the status of implementation of Article 23, the experiences gained and the lessons learned and underscored the need for a cohesive and focused approach to public awareness,education and participation.
 In its decision BS-IV/17

 , the COP-MOP agreed to develop a programme of work on public awareness, education and participation concerning the safe transfer, handling and use of LMOs and invited Governments and relevant organizations to submit views on its possible elements.
 The Executive Secretary was requested to prepare a draft work programme, taking account the submission of views, for consideration at the fifth meeting.
 The COP-MOP also welcomed the new Outreach Strategy for the Cartagena Protocol on Biosafety (2008-2012)

 and requested the Executive Secretary to advance its implementation and report on the progress at the sixth meeting.